Teaching

 • Italic variations: branching out from the formal Italic, changing weight, slope, speed, making it dancing, lively, informal.
 Suit groups who are new to variations

-• Freeing Up: suitable for those who are confident in their letterforms, either capitals or italic, this workshop would be a series of exercises to liven the lettering to lively dancing, expressive writing and varying the pens.
+• From Formal to Free: suitable for those who are confident in their letterforms, either capitals or italic, this workshop would be a series of exercises to liven the lettering to lively dancing, expressive writing and varying the pens.

 • Black and White.
 Exploring the impact of writing black on white and white on black, and combining the two for impact.